 Welcome to our Lower Elementary 6-9 Montessori Classroom!
-We have been in our classroom for about two weeks now!
+We have been in our classroom for more than three weeks now!
 It was wonderful seeing our returning students and our brand new first grade students.

-Thank you for attending our Curriculum Night.
+Thank you for attending our Orientation and Curriculum Night.
 We enjoyed meeting our new and returning parents.
 We appreciated your time and enthusiasm in your child's education.

 During the past two weeks we were busy helping the students to learn about their classroom chores, daily schedule and the rules related to a peaceful environment for all.
 It is our priority to make the students feel comfortable in the classroom before we pick up the pace in teaching.
 Our third grade students are role models and they are doing an excellent job.
 We have introduced the work plan to our students.
 They are aware that the work plan is a contract given to them on Monday morning and it has to be completed by Friday.
 On Friday, we evaluate their work plans.
 Our second and third graders have been spending time recapping last year’s curriculum.
 This is to ensure that they will be adequately prepared to continue building on their knowledge in the coming weeks.